-Prostate cancer was the third most common cancer diagnosed in men and the sixth most common cause of cancer death in Japan in 2017 (1).
-Prostatic biopsy is indicated when a patient is suspected of having prostate cancer, mainly based on elevated serum prostate-specific antigen (PSA) and/or digital rectal examination (DRE).
-Nevertheless, the rate of detecting prostatic cancer upon biopsy was 32% based on the Surveillance, Epidemiology, and End Results (SEER) data (2).
-Recently, MRI-targeted biopsy enhanced the rate of detecting any prostate cancer to 51-66% (3-6).
-If the existence of prostate cancer can be predicted more accurately before biopsy, unnecessary and invasive prostatic biopsy can be avoided.
+Prostate cancer was the third most common cancer diagnosed in men and the sixth most common cause of cancer death in Japan in 2017.1 Prostatic biopsy is indicated when a patient is suspected of having prostate cancer, mainly based on elevated serum prostate-specific antigen (PSA) and/or digital rectal examination (DRE).
+Nevertheless, based on the Surveillance, Epidemiology, and End Results (SEER) data, the rate of detecting prostate cancer upon biopsy was 32%.2 Recently, magnetic resonance imaging (MRI)-targeted biopsy enhanced the rate of detecting any prostate cancer to 51-66%.3-6 If the existence of prostate cancer can be predicted more accurately before biopsy, unnecessary and invasive procedures can be avoided.

 Recent advances in artificial intelligence are now being applied to various fields in society and science.
 A neural network simulates the pattern recognition capabilities of a biological brain.
-It has strength in non-linear classification including complex regression problems.
-Here, we have predicted the rate of prostate cancer detection on prostate biopsy by deep learning utilizing a multilayer artificial neural network (ANN) as an application to the urologic field.
+It has strength in non-linear classification, including complex regression problems.
+Here, we have predicted the rate of prostate cancer detection on prostate biopsy by deep learning using a multilayer artificial neural network (ANN) as an application to the urological field.